Thelukepet/course/assignments/A1a-blogging.md

 Follow **carefully** the instructions provided in this [tutorial to create a simple site](http://kbroman.org/simple_site/) in Markdown and have it hosted for free.

+*Note: details matter; for example, pages written in Markdown that omit the header information will not render as HTML, as I learned the hard way myself.
+Unless you know exactly what you are doing, follow the instructions carefully.*

 The goal in this first assignment is to just complete your first repository that contains a simple site, composed in Markdown, published online for free; with no actual content, just to make sure the process is familiar.
 You can use the results of this template as your own **simple site**, and deploy the same steps in the rest